marionwalton/media-and-society/references.md

 O’Shaughnessy, M.,  Stadler, J. & Casey, S. 2016\. *Media & Society*.
 Melbourne: Oxford University Press.

+<a name="oakley_1972"></a>
+Oakley, A. (1972).
+Sex, Gender and Society.
+Revised Edition.
+Hampshire: Arena Gower Publishing.

 <a name="oyedemi_2024"></a>
 Oyedemi, T. & Smith, R. A. (eds.)
 (2024) *Media in Africa : Issues and Critiques*.
 First edition.
 New York, NY: Routledge.

+<a name="oyeronke_1997"></a>
+Oyewumi, Oyeronke.
+1997\.
+The Invention of Women: Making an African Sense of Western Gender Discourse.
+Minneapolis: University of Minnesota Press.

 [Payne, S. & Shoba](https://www.dailymaverick.co.za/author/sune-payne-and-sandisiwe-shoba/), S. 2020\.
 How did Clicks – and so many other brands – get it so wrong? *The Daily Maverick.* Available: https://www.dailymaverick.co.za/article/2020-09-11-how-did-clicks-and-so-many-other-brands-get-it-so-wrong/